 The consumer price index (CPI) in 1926 was 2.9. the Bureau of Statistics uses this CPI value to track inflation on a monthly basis.

-According to the Bureau of Statistics, the dollar experienced an average inflation rate of 4.05% per year.
-Prices in 2017 are 3672.4% higher than prices in 1926.
+According to the Bureau of Statistics consumer price index, the dollar experienced an average inflation rate of 4.05% per year.
+Prices in 2018 are 3740.3% higher than prices in 1926.

 |CPI in 1926||2.9|